-- Proseminar (Classics 201) - History of Greek and Latin Literature (Classics 211-212-213) Note: May be taken S/U - Either Greek or Latin Prose Composition (Greek 240 or Latin 210)
+- Proseminar (Classics 201)

+- History of Greek and Latin Literature (Classics 211-212-213) Note: May be taken S/U

-Two courses in ancient history, one in Greek, one in Roman history, to be selected in consultation with the graduate advisor.
+- Either Greek or Latin Prose Composition, 2 quarters (Greek 240 A-B or Latin 210 A-B)

+- Two courses in ancient history, chosen from the following: History 111A, 111B, 111P, 113A, 113B, 113P, or Classics 150.
 Students who have earned upper-division undergraduate credit in ancient history may petition for exemption from all or part of the above requirement.
+If any one of these courses is not offered and a substitution is possible, students must petition the department to obtain permission for such substitution.

-Note that at least two seminars must be taken in order to fulfill the paper-requirement below.
+- Note that at least two seminars must be taken in order to fulfill the paper-requirement below.
 Three seminars are offered each year, one per quarter, from a number of set categories (literary, cultural, historical, archaeological, "other"), and are labeled Classics 231-235 in the catalog.